paultopia/conlaw_casebook/combined_draft_spring_2022.md

 The institution of American liberty is based upon the principles, that the people are capable of self-government, and have an inalienable right at all times, and in any manner they please, to establish and alter or change the constitution or particular form under which that government shall be effected.
 This is especially true of the several States composing the Union, subject only to a limitation provided by the United States Constitution, that the State governments shall be republican.

-In order to support this proposition, we have to establish the following points:
+In order to support this proposition, we have to establish the following points,

 1st.
 That the sovereignty of the people is supreme, and may act in forming government without the assent of the existing government.

 2d.
 That the people are the sole judges of the form of government best calculated to promote their safety and happiness.